-1) The Company calculates AFFO by modifying the National Association of Real Estate Investment Trusts' computation of Funds From Operations (\FFO).
-FFO means net income or loss computed in accordance with GAAP before noncontrolling interests of holders of units of the Company's operating partnership (\OP Units), excluding gains (or losses) from sales of property and extraordinary items, less preferred dividends, plus real estate-related depreciation and amortization (excluding amortization of deferred financing costs and the amortization of above and below market leases), and after adjustments for unconsolidated partnerships and joint ventures.
-The Company calculates AFFO by modifying the computation of FFO by adjusting it for certain cash and non-cash items and certain recurring and non-recurring items.
-For the Company, these items include recurring acquisition and disposition costs, loss on the extinguishment of debt, recurring straight line deferred rental revenue, recurring stock-based compensation expense, recurring amortization of deferred financing costs, recurring amortization of above and below market leases, recurring lease commissions and other items.
+(1) The Company calculates AFFO by modifying the National Association of Real Estate Investment Trusts' ("NAREIT") definition of Funds From Operations ("FFO").
+FFO means net income or loss computed in accordance with GAAP before noncontrolling interests of holders of OP Units and LTIP Units, excluding gains (or losses) from sales of property and extraordinary items, less preferred stock dividends, plus real estate-related depreciation and amortization (excluding amortization of debt issuance costs and the amortization of above and below market leases), and after adjustments for unconsolidated partnerships and joint ventures.
+The Company calculates AFFO by modifying the NAREIT computation of FFO by adjusting it for certain cash and non-cash items and certain recurring and non-recurring items.
+For the Company these items include recurring acquisition and disposition costs, loss on the extinguishment of debt, recurring straight line deferred rental revenue, recurring stock-based compensation expense, recurring amortization of above and below market leases, recurring amortization of debt issuance costs, management internalization costs, and other items.

-Our annual equity incentive plans are designed to reward our NEOs based on achievements of various annual financial, acquisition, leverage and individual performance goals, while our long-term equity incentive plans are designed to reward our NEOs for achievements based on long-term stockholder returns.
-We believe a combination of both an annual and long-term performance plan helps incent our NEOs to achieve our short-term operational goals without sacrificing long-term stockholder value.
+Our annual equity incentive plans are designed to reward our NEOs based on achievements of various annual financial, acquisition, leverage and individual performance goals while our long-term equity incentive plans are designed to reward our NEOs for achievements based on long-term stockholder returns.
+We believe a combination of both an annual and long-term performance plan helps incentivize our NEOs to achieve our short-term operational goals without sacrificing long-term stockholder value.